 IRS Publication 555 Community Property addresses income and deduction reporting for individuals and their spouse/partner living in a community property state.
 It outlines when an individual filing separately from their spouse/partner must report half of their combined community income and deductions in addition to their separate income and deductions.

 Community Property States include Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
-For individuals considered married for federal tax purposes (a legal union between a man and a woman), the spouses must each follow these instructions if they live in any of the community property states listed.
-For individuals considered Registered Domestic Partners (RDPs) (and for individuals in California who, for state law purposes, are married to an individual of the same sex), they must follow these instructions if they live in Nevada, Washington, or California.
+For individuals considered married for federal tax purposes, the spouses must each follow these instructions if they live in any of the community property states listed.
+Individuals considered Registered Domestic Partners (RDPs) must follow these instructions if they live in Nevada, Washington, or California.
 See the publication for additional information if you are unsure whether you need to follow these instructions.

 Create two W-2s for the taxpayer on the return.
 One should contain the taxpayer's W-2 entries divided by two (50%), and one should contain the spouse's/partner's W-2 entries divided by two (50%).
 This second W-2 will be entered using the taxpayer's name with the spouse's/partner's employer information.